beffyd/gardening-project/README.md

 # Credits

-Credit to W3 schools for the mobile navbar https://www.w3schools.com/howto/howto_js_topnav_responsive.asp
+Credit to my teacher Komal for the burger menu I used for mobile view.

 ## Code Used